Front-Running Protection for Distributed Exchanges using Tamper-Resistant Round Trip Time Measurements: Introduction

+ODIN exists to prevent front-running on a decentralized exchange (DEX) conforming to the OpenDEX standard~\cite{opendex}.
+Front-running is a method used by high-frequency traders to make trades using non-public information.
+Front-running is an unethical and often illegal~\cite{nasdaq} practice that decreases honest traders' profits.
+THOR is a system built to protect orders placed on centralized exchanges from front-running.
+THOR measures the RTT of pings to multiple centralized exchanges and delays sending orders such that the orders arrive at each exchange at the same time~\cite{thor}.
+THOR prevents high-frequency traders who monitor the exchanges from using information from one exchange to front-run an order on another exchange where the order has not arrived yet due to network latency.
 Front-running can occur in a DEX when a peer in the network receives information about available trades before other peers receive the information.
-The simplest way to prevent front-running is to ensure that all peers receive the information at the same time by introducing a RTT-dependent delay when sending information to multiple peers.
-But preventing front-running in a DEX is a more complex problem than preventing front-running on a centralized exchange.
+The simplest way to prevent front-running is to ensure that all peers receive the information simultaneously by introducing an RTT-dependent delay when sending information to multiple peers.
+However, preventing front-running in a DEX is a more complex problem than preventing front-running on a centralized exchange.
 The added complexity comes from the potential front-runner's ability to arbitrarily modify the code of the exchange that receives the orders.
-This means that all direct measurements of ping latency can be circumvented, e.g. if an ICMP ping is used then a malicious node operator could install a custom handler for ICMP packets that artificially delays sending a response in order to increase perceived network latency.
-This would give the malicious node preferential treatment by an algorithm that relies on ICMP pings to measure RTT for ensuring that messages reach all peers at the same time.
-The same concern applies to all measurements that interact directly with the front-runner's machine or last-hop router; a sufficiently determined adversary can circumvent any direct RTT measurement of a machine which she can arbitrarily modify or influence~\cite{karame1}.
+The front-runner can therefore circumvent all direct measurements of ping latency, e.g. a malicious node operator could install a custom handler for ICMP packets that artificially delays the response to ICMP pings to increase perceived network latency.
+This would give the malicious node preferential treatment by an algorithm that relies on ICMP pings to measure RTT to ensure that messages reach all peers simultaneously.
+The same concern applies to all measurements that interact directly with the front-runner's machine or last-hop router; a sufficiently determined adversary can circumvent any direct RTT measurement of a machine that she can arbitrarily modify or influence~\cite{karame1}.
+ODIN implements a front-running protection algorithm for distributed exchanges that relies on RTT estimates to determine the relative latencies of peers.
+The exchange node delays sending orders according to the relative latencies of each peer so that all peers receive the order simultaneously.
+This method ensures that no peer has the opportunity to make trades using information that has not yet arrived at other peers, i.e. to front-run.
+Given the financial profitability of front-running, we must assume that peers are highly motivated to deceive the front-running protection system.
+Direct RTT measurement solutions interact directly with the target machine and therefore are vulnerable to tampering.
+There are no known prior algorithms for measuring RTT in a hostile environment.
+We outline the design of an RTT estimation algorithm with the following goals: